-Thorough, systematic review of academic programs demonstrates that they are in alignment with University mission and strategic initiatives, and identifies program strengths and appropriate resource allocation.
-The program review process should be congruent with established academic unit and university assessment efforts, and should support long-term academic unit planning and strategic initiatives.
+Thorough, systematic reviews of academic programs demonstrate that they align with University mission and strategic initiatives and identify program strengths and appropriate resource allocation.
+The program-review process should be congruent with established academic unit and university assessment efforts and should support long-term academic unit planning and strategic initiatives.

 Academic program review is a process through which faculty, staff, and administrators collaborate to promote academic excellence, viability and accountability through:

 - Identifying and prioritizing specific recommendations/actions needed for program improvement

 - Identifying opportunities and rationales for program growth